Stout Scarab: Production

 Stout stated that the car would be manufactured in limited quantities and sold by invitation.
 Up to a hundred a year were to be made in a small factory at the corner of Scott Street and Telegraph Road (US 24), Dearborn, Michigan.
 Although the Scarab garnered much press coverage, at $5,000, when a luxurious and ultra-modern Chrysler Imperial Airflow cost just $1,345, very few could pay the hefty premium for innovation.
 Nine Scarabs are believed to have been built.
 The vehicles were never produced in volume and were hand-made, with no two Scarabs identical.

 Immediately following World War II, Stout built one more prototype Scarab, called the Stout Scarab Experimental.
 It was exhibited in 1946 and was more conventional in appearance, although still equipped with a rear engine.
 It was a 2-door, featured a wraparound windshield and the world's first fiberglass body.
 Like its metal counterparts, it too was a monocoque, built up out of only eight separate pieces and featured the world's first fully functioning air suspension, previously developed in 1933 by Firestone.
 It was never produced.

 Legacy

 Stout owned and drove his own Scarab, accumulating over 250,000 miles in travel around the United States.

-Up to five Scarabs are reported to survive today.
+Up to five Scarabs are reported to survive.
 A 1935 Scarab in running condition was on display for many years at the Owls Head Transportation Museum in Owls Head, Maine, but was returned to its lender, the Detroit Historical Museum.
 The Detroit Historical Museum's vehicle was scheduled to be returned to the museum's storage on August 21, 2016, when another car would be rotated into the exhibition.